REPLACE FACTORY SHROUDS, (2020-21).

 -

-Each lower shroud was secured to its chain plate using a spacer tube over the pin to fit the larger hole in the chain plate.
+Each lower shroud was secured to its chain plate using a thickening tube over the pin to fit the larger hole in the chain plate.
 The mast was stepped with the upper shrouds hanging loose

 from the spreaders.